New stuff in Emacs 30

 I always find myself forgetting the .dir-locals.el

-syntax (even
+syntax (even though they're

 New mode: visual-wrap-prefix-mode